-As a Communications Coach it was fun watching a social psychologist present on body language and her research.
+As a speech coach it was fun watching a social psychologist present on body language and her research.
 Amy Cuddy has written several books on the topic—I find myself often quoting her when I teach presentation training.
 Amy says it herself best when she says, “It’s not about the content of the speech—its about the presence that they’re bringing to the speech.”
 I could not agree more.
 So, let’s take a look at Amy Cuddy’s Ted Talk “Your Body Language May Shape Who You Are” and see where her biggest strengths and opportunities are in her presentation.

 This is a woman who is really practicing what she preaches.
 What I really admire is her ability to be very conversational in this presentation—it almost feels like you are having a conversation with her over dinner.
 She allows herself to be very open and inspirational.

 One of the ways Amy is authentic is she is in the moment—when she speaks about a personal story at the end—her emotion is genuine, and it affects her entire audience even if you are watching through a work computer screen.
 Another way she is authentic is she has gestures that are natural and not “put on.”
 Again—it is like you are sitting across the table from her at dinner.

 By being true to her authentic self, Amy becomes credible.
 When a presenter is credible they have more Leadership Presence.

 One of the biggest challenges of presentation training is having a clear and concise key message.
 As a researcher explaining to a large population your findings—the trap is to dive into too much detail.
 Amy pitches her ideas at the right level for a large audience which is why this is one of the most viewed Ted Talks of all time.